AlexTaylorCoder/flask_info_card/README.md

-A simple project that to explore templating with flask and ssr.
+A simple project that was created to explore templating with flask and ssr.